steven-mcdonald/murakami_translators/README.md

 As several types of features were engineered, an initial set of regularised logistic regression models was generated.
 Each model having an additional feature type added to help understand their contribution to the predictions.

+The dataset was train/test split with random shuffling.
 Model hyperparameters were gridsearched and cross-validated accuracy was used to measure the predictive success of each model together with confusion matrices.

-Logistic Regression scored well above the baseline accuracy of 0.40 (i.e. better than choosing the most common translator by default).
+Logistic Regression scored well above the baseline accuracy of 0.40 (i.e. better than choosing the most common translator by default) even with limited features.

 ![lreg scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/lreg_sel_feature_scores.png)